samdark/yii2-cookbook/book/i18n-selecting-application-language.md

     'language' => 'ru_RU',
 ];
 ```

+Note that it should be done every request before any output in order for outputted content to be affected.
+Good places to consider are custom `UrlManager`, custom `UrlRule`, controller's or module's `beforeAction()`
+or application bootstrap.

 ## Detecting language automatically

 Detecting language automatically could help your application to conquer international markets if done properly.